 Marathon PC Repair leverages the power of cutting-edge tools and technologies to provide exceptional service to Wausau and the surrounding communities.
 By operating from the owner's residence, Marathon PC Repair is able to cut overhead costs, resulting in rates lower than its competitors, passing those savings along to the customer.
 All software installed on customers' PCs during maintenence is software I've personally used and endorse.

-Through the Techs With a Heart program, Marathon PC Repair has refurbished one laptop computer for a local low-income resident to enjoy the world of computing in 2013.
-I'm working to increase the number of computers distributed out to the community, with the goal set at 20 computers for 2013.
+Through the Techs With a Heart program, Marathon PC Repair has refurbished numerous computers for a local low-income residents to enjoy the world of computing as of August 2015.
+I'm working to increase the number of computers distributed out to the community.

 Through its mission to provide trustworthy repairs through excellent customer service, the possibilities for how much Marathon PC Repair can achieve is limitless.
 Marathon PC Repair will continue to enhance its presence in the communities it serves and offer its services at more than competitive rates, through constant process improvements and excellent customer service.